10 Best Dual Shower Heads in 2023 – Reviews & Top Picks

 This 2.72-pound shower system comes in a choice of nickel, chrome, or bronze finishes.
 It has two five-inch heads, one stationary and one handheld, and offers five settings.
 There’s a five-foot stainless steel hose, and you can purchase a longer one from Ana Bath.
 This model also offers rub-clean anti-clog nozzles, and the package includes sealant tape for simple installation.

-Though this shower system is easy to install, it’s not very durable and quickly begins to leak.
+Though this shower system is simple to install, it’s not very durable and quickly begins to leak.
 The fittings don’t work well and the heads come loose after minimal use.
 With a cheaper feel, this model’s higher price is difficult to justify.
 Ana Bath offers a shorter three-year warranty.

 9. American Standard 9035254.002 2-In-1 Shower Head